rchampati/pcf-kbs/component/appsmanager/howtoverifyIPsec.md

 **Resolution**

-To verify that IPsec works between two hosts, you can check that traffic is encrypted in the deployment with ```tcpdump```, perform the ping test, and check the logs with the steps below.
+To verify that IPsec works between two hosts, you can check that traffic is encrypted in the deployment with ``tcpdump``, perform the ping test, and check the logs with the steps below.

 1. Check traffic encryption and perform the ping test.
 Select two hosts in your deployment with IPsec enabled and note their IP addresses.
-These are referenced below as IP-ADDRESS-1 and IP-ADDRESS-2.
+These are referenced below as ``IP-ADDRESS-1`` and ``IP-ADDRESS-2``.
-i.
+..1.
 SSH into IP-ADDRESS-1.
-$ ssh IP-ADDRESS-1
+``$ ssh IP-ADDRESS-1``
 On the first host, run the following, and allow it to continue running.
 $ tcpdump host IP-ADDRESS-2
 From a separate command line, run the following: